A Survey on Diffusion Language Models: Applications on Downstream Tasks

 \subsection{Code Generation}

 Although DLMs are rarely explicitly designed for code generation, the global planning and iterative refinement capabilities of them are particularly well-suited for the non-sequential nature of code generation.
 Foundational models like DiffuCoder~\cite{gong2025diffucoder}, a 7B open-source model, have been developed specifically for this domain.
 DiffuCoder's analysis reveals unique decoding behaviors, such as generation order becoming more flexible at higher temperatures.
 It also proposes coupled-GRPO, a novel sampling scheme that constructs complementary mask noise for completions used in training, which significantly improves the model's performance on code generation tasks.
 Building on the reasoning aspect, DCoLT~\cite{huang2025reinforcing} treats the entire reverse diffusion process as a form of non-linear, "lateral" thinking.
 With outcome-based RL and unmasking policy module, it achieves strong results on complex coding tasks.
 Dilated Unmasking Scheduler (DUS)~\cite{luxembourg2025plan} offers an inference-only, planner-free method that unmasks tokens in a non-adjacent pattern to minimize an upper bound on joint entropy gain at each denoising step, achieving promising results on code generation while improving speed-quality trade-off.
-Demonstrating the real-world potential of DLMs' speed, Mercury Coder~\cite{labs2025mercury} is a commercial-scale diffusion model that achieves state-of-the-art throughput, outperforming speed-optimized autoregressive models by up to 10 times while maintaining comparable quality on major code benchmarks.
+Demonstrating the real-world potential of DLMs' speed, Mercury Coder~\cite{labs2025mercury} is a commercial-scale diffusion model that achieves state-of-the-art throughput, outperforming speed-optimized autoregressive models by up to 10$\times$ while maintaining comparable quality on major code benchmarks.
+Stable-DiffCoder~\cite{fan2026stable} builds a block diffusion code model on the Seed-Coder training pipeline with block diffusion continual pretraining.
+DICE~\cite{bai2026dice} targets CUDA kernel generation with the CuKe dataset and a bi-phase curated RL framework.